antzGames/OpenVAT-for-Godot/README.md

 official OpenVAT Godot shader does not have support for animations.

-The unaltered OpenVAT Godot shader is in: `res://addons/openvat_animated/shaders/openvat_singleton_shader.gdshader` See the MIT license of rthis shader below.
+The unaltered OpenVAT Godot shader is in: `res://addons/openvat_animated/shaders/openvat_singleton_shader.gdshader` See the MIT license for this shader below.

 The most up to date version can be downloaded from the OpenVAT GitHub at: https://github.com/sharpen3d/openvat/blob/main/OpenVAT-Engine_Tools/GLSL/VertexAnimationPBR-GLSL.gdshader